oldwatchlover/Rendering-Plant/painters/README.md

     3) GPU ASIC design.
 Coding the gates and circuits that can then be transferred to a semiconductor foundry for making the actual chips.

 Why?
-Mainly becuase fabricating the first chips at the semiconductor foundry costs millions of dollars and takes 4-6 weeks (at a minimum) to get back your first working samples.
+Mainly because fabricating the first chips at the semiconductor foundry costs millions of dollars and takes 4-6 weeks (at a minimum) to get back your first working samples.
 If those samples don't work, you've wasted a lot of money and a lot of time.
 (Per Moore's law, the "lifetime" of a top performance semiconductor is